srid/emanote/README.md

   - [x] Make pandoc view a splice
 - [x] Backlinks
   - Using ixset
-- [ ] BUG: /Haskell.org (with dot in it) crashes ema dev server
-- [ ] Report error on web / CLI on markdown parse failure (generally on any error)
+- [x] Report error on web / CLI on markdown parse failure (generally on any error)
 - [x] .emabook/templates/settings.yml - to pass global vars (`theme`, `site-title`) as-is
-- [ ] Use default templates and metadata if none exist
+- [x] Use default templates and metadata if none exist
   - [x] Load templates from cabal data-files by default
   - [x] Do the same for `index.yaml` (then test on haskell-kb)
+- [ ] BUG: /Haskell.org (with dot in it) crashes ema dev server
-  - [ ] Consider `emabook init` to create these files
+- [ ] `emabook init` to allow editing default templates/yaml
-- [ ] Redirect to README.md if there is no index.md
+- [ ] Redirect to README.md if there is no index.md (Obsidian publish behaviour)
-- [ ] `emabook gen --base-url=srid.github.io/foo` (or some other way)
+- [ ] GitHub pages without CNAME: `emabook gen --base-url=srid.github.io/foo` (or some other way)
 - [ ] Milestone: `./emabook ~/code/haskell-knowledge-base` should just work.

+Before beta release,

+- [ ] Finalize on the project name: `emabook`, or something else?

 To triage,

-- [ ] Sidebar: should be trimmed
+- [ ] Sidebar: expand-by-default on per-tree basis, by enabling it on yaml or frontmatter
-  - Calendar notes can be in thousands
 - [ ] Display directory contents
   - For every `${folder}.md` route, display its contents *in addition to* the actual content.
-    - Pass these contents as template variable, so the user controls their display (eg: hide if a YAML frontmatter flag is set)
+    - Control via YAML metadata.
 - [ ] UpTree?
   - ixset + path finding traversal
 - [ ] Heist Pandoc splice: allow custom "class library" with hierarchy: